On The Bit Tack and Apparel - Tack Shop in Ontario, Canada

 Certified Equine Bit Fitting Specialist

-Owner, Tammy Levasseur, is a Certified Bit Fitter and offers Equine Bit Fitting Clinics and Individual Bit Fitting Sessions for you and your Equine partner throughout Canada.
+Owner/Director, Tammy Levasseur, is a Certified Bit Fitter and offers Equine Bit Fitting Clinics and Individual Bit Fitting Sessions for you and your Equine partner throughout Canada.
+Trained in the UK, this specialized field is very new to Canada and it is my mission to ensure that access to this service is readily available to all equestrians and their partners throughout Canada.

 A Little About Me